Bodum Travel French Press Review

 If you've ever used a regular French Press chances are that you've heard the name Bodum, this name is synonymous with a range of French presses, and they're some of the best you can buy (in my opinion).

 The Bodum Travel French Press marries together the function of a traditional French Press with the portability of an insulated travel mug.
-So there's no need to purchase an expensive coffee maker as well as a separate travel mug – it’s the best of both worlds.
+So there's no need to purchase an expensive coffee maker as well as a separate travel mug or coffee thermos – it’s the best of both worlds.

 The Bodum insulated travel mug is made of double-walled stainless steel and has a handy non-slip rubberized band that goes all the way around the outer rim with embossed raised words that read “The Fresh Way To Brew Fresh Coffee & Tea.”